 For all you parents out there, picking your child’s school can be a stressful task.
 Don’t fret, our sister site HoneyKids Asia is making things easier for you with an international school fair.
 This year’s fair is bigger and better as overseas universities will also be present to talk about options for the older ones.
 Get all your queries answered and do your research for schooling choices from pre-school to primary school, secondary school to further education overseas: all in one location, on one day.
 Expert panel talks and workshops will be on hand to offer advice on schooling, parenting and all things in between.

-HoneyKids Asia International School Fair with HSBC, 9am-3pm, event is free but pre-registration is required, Pan Pacific Singapore, Pacific Ballroom (ground floor), 7 Raffles Blvd, Marina Square, Singapore 039595
+HoneyKids Asia International School Fair with HSBC, 9am-3pm, Pan Pacific Singapore, Pacific Ballroom (ground floor), 7 Raffles Blvd, Marina Square, Singapore 039595; Event is free but pre-registration is required.

 Food + Shop: Pop by Design Orchard for a pop-up